CHSC (AM): History

+CHSC was launched in 1967 by Radio Station CHSC Ltd., which also launched CHSC-FM at the same time.
+The station was acquired by Coultis Broadcasting in 1990.

-In 1997, the station entered into a local marketing agreement (LMA) with CJRN and CKEY in Niagara Falls.
+In 1997, the station entered into a local marketing agreement with CJRN and CKEY in Niagara Falls.
 The station subsequently applied to move to FM in 2001, but withdrew the application.

 Coultis went into receivership in 2002, and the station was acquired by Pellpropco Inc.